Bookbot

 Travels in the land of serpents and pearls

-• Marco Polo was the most famous traveller of his time.
-His voyages began in 1271 with a visit to China, after which he served the Kubilai Khan on numerous diplomatic missions.
-On his return to the West he was made a prisoner of war and met Rustichello of Pisa, with whom he collaborated on this book.
-The accounts of his travels provide a fascinating glimpse of the different societies he encountered: their religions, customs, ceremonies and way of life; on the spices and silks of the East; on precious gems, exotic vegetation and wild beasts.
-He tells the story of the holy shoemaker, the wicked caliph and the three kings, among a great many others, evoking a remote and long-vanished world with colour and immediacy.
+A sparkling new translation of the most famous travel book ever written Marco Polo’s voyages began in 1271 with a visit to China.
+Afterward, he served Kublai Khan on numerous diplomatic missions in the Far East.
+His subsequent account of his travels offers a fascinating glimpse of what he encountered abroad: unfamiliar religions; new customs and societies; the spices and silks of the East; the precious gems, exotic vegetation, and wild beasts of faraway lands.
+Evoking a remote and long-vanished world with color and immediacy, Marco Polo’s book revolutionized Western ideas about the then-unknown East and remains one of the greatest travel accounts of all time.
+Nigel Cliff’s new translation, based on the original medieval sources, is a fresh, authoritative rendering, with a lively introduction and notes.
 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.